 As a refugee herself, Philomene recognises the challenges professionals face whilst caring for asylum seekers and refugees.
 Therefore in October 2016, Philomene applied and won the prestigious Mary Seacole Leadership Award to develop the Online Resource Hub for professionals caring for asylum seekers and refugees.
 The online resource hub aims to:

 • Provide up-to-date, easily accessible information on the legal asylum-seeking process and the role of professionals.

 • Increase students and professionals’ knowledge of specific health issues relevant to asylum seekers and refugees.

 • Develop a better understanding among students and professionals of the importance of cultural diversity and providing culturally responsive care.

 • Create opportunities for inter-professional and inter-agency collaboration and learning between healthcare professionals and non-healthcare organisations such as education, employment, and housing.

 • Provide information to promote health and well-being and good practice.

 She is also highly committed to ensuring that support services and commissioners provide the appropriate care to asylum seekers.
-She is setting up a Humanitarian Champions which is comprise students nurses child, adult and mental health, paramedic, social workers and law students to promote a Rights based approach in health and social care.
+She is setting up a Humanitarian Champions which comprise students nurses child, adult, and mental health, paramedic, social workers, and law students to promote a Rights-based approach in health and social care.